ToSubmitCodes/ASE24/experiment_codes/readme.md

 5_Instrument.py: Instrument the Keras source code and generate 3 new envirionments:

-​		1）keras-collect  to collect initial data
+​		1）instruct_collect: to collect initial data

-​		2）PACO- our approach
+​		2）instruct_PACO: to reproduce our approach

-​		3）
+​		3）instruct_FFcollect: to initialize FreeFuzz seed pool

-​		3)  FreeFuzz to compare with our approach
+​		4) instruct_FreeFuzz: to execute FreeFuzz

 ## Step1.
 PACO initialize